moka-guys/dnanexus_multiqc/README.md

     * `docker pull ewels/multiqc:v1.6`
     * `dx-docker create-asset ewels/multiqc:v1.6`
     * The asset on DNAnexus was then renamed with the following command: `dx mv ewels\\multiqc\\:v1.6 ewels_multiqc_v1.6`
-5. The outputs are uploaded to DNAnexus.
+5. The MultiQC outputs are uploaded to DNAnexus.

 ## What are the limitations of this app
 * If the run is a mix of WES and non-WES coverage will be reported at 20X.